PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-18 05:32:03
+Last updated: 2024-04-18 05:32:40
-Random Quote: She really had a fat but: her fat butt! - Barney Stinson
+Random Quote: You're like Hitler!
+But even Hitler cared about Germany or something. - Morty Smith